Saltford

-Saltford is a large English village and civil parish in the Bath and North East Somerset unitary authority, Somerset.
+Saltford is a large English village and civil parish in the Bath and North East Somerset unitary authority in the county of Somerset.
 It lies between the cities of Bristol and Bath, and adjoins Keynsham on the same route.
 Saltford Manor House (built about 1160) claims to be the oldest continuously occupied dwelling in England.

 Amenities

 The village lies on the A4 road and on the River Avon, to which the Saltford and Kelston locks provide access.
 The low-lying area is prone to flooding.